dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

 ## Ch 1: To sleep

-- As sleep deficits increase, so do risk for: Altzheimers, heart disease, and weight gain hormones
+- As sleep deficits increase, so do risk for: Alzheimer's, heart disease, and weight gain hormones

 ## Ch 2: Caffeine, Jet Lag, and Melatonin